-That is basically all you need to enter about your ancestor in order to find records for him or her.
+That is all you need to enter about your ancestor to find records for him or her.
 If you want to be more successful with your search then you do have the option of filling in more information.

 You can also select whether the search has to be ‘exact‘.
 That is whatever information that you enter needs to be exact spelling found within the records.

 Of course, this option will help limit the number of records.
 But please be aware that there may be occurrences where your ancestor’s names were incorrectly entered.

 Take my surname for example which is ‘Couch‘, but I did find records where it was either ‘Cooch‘ or ‘Cauch‘.

 Add further details: